 Government and public policy

-Our evidence reviews, analysis, and guidance focuses on:
+Our evidence reviews, analysis, and guidance focus on:

 - Wellbeing evidence at the heart of policy

 - Using local indicators to improve local areas

 - Supporting local authorities on strategies for improving wellbeing

 Good governance for wellbeing looks likely to be governments and organisations that are competent, fair and caring.
 Our relationship with our government affects, and is affected by, our wellbeing.
 When people are satisfied with the way they are governed, wellbeing is higher and more equal.
 Using the World Bank indicators, analysis shows that what ranks highest in importance for people are ‘effectiveness of government services and efficiency of government and policy delivery’.
 How we do government matters too.

 This is particularly important at lower GDP levels, but still holds true in richer countries.
 The European Social Survey suggests that once a country reaches a good level of GDP, other governance factors become important, particularly ‘voice and accountability’, ‘political stability’ and ‘absence of violence and terrorism’.
 The latter highlights the importance of feeling safe.